Relationships are the foundation of private equity dealmaking.

 Data management

-From prospecting and deal sourcing to closing, the average lifecycle of a private equity deal continues to increase—and as it does, so does the deal-relevant data (like emails and meetings).
+From deal sourcing to closing, the average lifecycle of a private equity deal continues to increase from the days of the one-day close—and as it does, so does the volume of deal-relevant data (like emails and meetings).

 A robust private equity CRM shouldn’t just store data.
 It should help you drive deals more efficiently and make the most of your network by capturing and tracking critical deal and relationship data across your firm.
 Otherwise, you run the risk of missing information that can impact your ability to win investment opportunities.